PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 +++
 \[intro]

+Before you start to add various different amendments to your garden, it's important to know what exactly your garden needs (and what it doesn't).
+Make sure to do a soil test to see if some of the issues you're having are related to drainage, nutrients, or pH, because different additives will target different needs for your garden!
+You can gather a sample of your garden soil and bring it to your local extension office to assess its quality- or do a DIY test!

 ### General Guidelines

 * When using animal-based additives, apply them 9 months before harvest, or at least 2 weeks before planting!
 These amendments are typically used to improve soil structure and support beneficial organisms in the soil.